Gagnier (Gagne) History Web Site

 genealogy,

-please trace your own ancestry back to the ancestor who left Quebec for the
+it would be helpful if you could trace your own ancestry back to the ancestor

 Otherwise, there is only about 50% probability that the genealogist can make